Skip to content

 What Often Leads to Better Rate Classes

-Because carriers vary widely in how aggressively they “stack” risk, the broker strategy matters.
+Because carriers vary widely in how aggressively they “stack” risk, the broker strategy matters as much as the underlying health profile.
 One insurer may heavily penalize a moderate A1C or elevated BP alongside kidney impairment, while another carrier may price the same profile more reasonably when the kidney trend is stable.
 This is why we typically pre-screen IgA nephropathy cases before choosing where to submit.
+Presenting to the wrong carrier first—even with a favorable profile—can result in a decline that complicates future submissions and may trigger more scrutiny from subsequent carriers.
+Protecting insurability by getting the carrier match right the first time is one of the most valuable things an experienced high-risk broker can do.
+See our high-risk life insurance services overview for how we approach medically complex cases more broadly, and our resource on how to get life insurance with health issues for the general approach to managing the application process when a condition is present.

 Life Insurance Options for IgA Nephropathy

 Many applicants with IgA nephropathy are eligible for fully underwritten term life insurance, especially when kidney function is stable and complications are not present.
 Preferred categories can be harder to reach with renal histories, but standard or table-rated approvals are common when labs are supportive.
-Term coverage is often the most cost-effective way to protect income, family obligations, and time-bound needs.
+Term coverage is often the most cost-effective way to protect income, family obligations, and time-bound needs—a 20-year term for someone in their 40s, for example, covers the years when dependents are most financially exposed without the long-term commitment of a permanent policy.
+For context on how table ratings work and what they mean in dollar terms, see our life insurance table ratings explained guide.

 Why a Kidney-Specific Underwriting Review Matters